 Niger Trigger - Odonus niger - Medium

 The Niger Trigger (Odonus niger) has a body that can range from dark blue to blue-green in color.
 Its tail is crescent-shaped, and may develop streamers as the fish matures.
-The teeth are often red, especially in fish from the Red Sea.
 These triggers may prey on some crustaceans, sponges, tunicates or very small fish, especially as adults, but do not usually bother corals.

 Triggerfish are easily recognized by their distinct body shape and a thick dorsal spike that can be raised and lowered at will.
 When these fish feels threatened, is ready for sleep at night, or wants to secure itself against strong wave action, it can use the spine to wedge itself into a hole or crevice.
 Once a trigger has secured itself, it is next to impossible to remove it from its hiding place.
 These fish may lay on the bottom of the tank or hide in a corner if they can't find an adequate place to feel secure, so they appreciate rock or other ornaments where that can retreat.
 Use caution when netting these fish as the spines and rough scales can become tangled in the mesh.